-Employee Signature: Date:

-Received by Human Resources on: for insurance year ending on June 30, 20
+Employee Signature: Date: - for insurance year ending on June 30, 20 Date) Human Resources Signature: Date: Effective Payroll Date for Ont-out navme ant to begin:

-(Date)

-Human Resources Signature: Date:

-Effective Payroll Date for Opt-out payment to begin:

-APPENDIX B EMPLOYEE SAFETY MANUAL
+APPENDIX C EMPLOYEE SAFETY MANUAL

 Policy Statement

 The health and safety of all employees is of utmost importance and concern to the Village of Westchester.
 The objectives of the Village of Westchester Employee Safety Program include: the prevention of injury to employees, the prevention of damage to property, and the prevention of lost time accidents.
 Adherence to this program by all Village employees will result in improved employee morale, increased productivity and safeguarding Village assets.